byte-foundry/tutorial-content/content/The breadcrumbs and top bar/TheBreadcrumbs&TopBar.md

 ![icon](rbroGP5.jpg)

 Individualize parameters gives you access to the individualization feature about which you can learn more in our [Individualization tutorial](/academy/course/Individualizing-glyphs).
-Undo/Redo (ctrl+Z / ctrl+Y).
+Undo / Redo (<kbd>CMD / CTRL</kbd> + <kbd>Z</kbd> / <kbd>CMD / CTRL</kbd> + <kbd>Y</kbd>).
 Reset All Parameters to / Reset All changes: both to be used if you want to revert back to the original template of the typeface you're working on.

 #### Window Menu